-The existing and proposed street systems conform to the City's Transportation Plan.
-All street design and improvements will be determined through the subdivision review process and regulated through the Conditions of Approval.
-The applicant is also requesting an alternative street standard to allow Lone Oak Road, One Avenue (Beta Court), and Two Avenue (Alpha Avenue) to exceed a 12-percent street grade.
-However, the proposed internal streets will be designed to street standards.
+Street Width: All street design and improvements will be determined through the subdivision review process and regulated through the Conditions of Approval.
+The applicant is requesting an alternative street standard to allow the proposed internal streets to be 50 feet in width where a 60-foot width is required.